isomerpages/imda-pixel/index.md

       button: view more
   - infobar:
       title: Testimonials
-      description: "Starting a business is always a balance of excitement and apprehension.
-The PIXEL team really \"get\" this.
-I've been consistently impressed...  "
+      description: Starting a business is always a balance of excitement and apprehension.
+The PIXEL team really "get" this.
+I've been consistently impressed...
       button: read more
       url: /success-stories/testimonials/
 ---